 If you can't back up files from that disk with Time Machine, you should try to recover files with reliable data recovery software, like iBoysoft Mac Data Recovery.

 iBoysoft Mac Data Recovery is professional data recovery software for Mac that is able to recover data from not showing up external hard drives, unreadable USB drives, Pen drives, corrupted SD cards, memory cards as well as other unmountable, unreadable, inaccessible, formatted external storage devices.
-It can also recover data from unmountable Macintosh HD, encrypted APFS boot volume, etc.
+It can also recover data from unmountable macOS partitions, encrypted APFS boot volume, etc.

 Through only 4 steps, you can recover data from the disk that Disk Utility can't repair.